ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Regular stage instructions

-1. Following the Drafting phase, a 4-round Swiss stage will be played.
+1. Following the drafting phase, a 4-round Swiss stage will be played.
 This means teams with same record will face each other.
 2. The final ranking of the Swiss round will be determined by the following criteria in order:
    - Most matches won
    - Head-to-head result (if possible)